Zhao39/flutter-incubator-kevin/1_dart_concepts/1_4_conditional_compilation/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - How [Dart] compiles to and works on native platforms?
 In web?
-  On native platforms, Dart runs directly as machine code via the Dart VM or AOT compiler.
-  On web, Dart is compiled to JavaScript, leveraging browser APIs and JS runtimes.
+  On native platforms:
+    Dart can compile codes directly on machine code.
+    For production, Dart uses AOT compilation to create fast native binaries.
+    For development, Dart uses JIT for fast reload works.
+  In web:
+    Dart code does not run natively in the browser, instead, Dart compiles code to javascript.
+    The compiler used is dart2js for production and dartdevc for development.
 - What is [Dart] VM?
 How does it work?
-  The Dart VM is the runtime engine that executes Dart programs on native (non-web) platforms — similar to how the JVM runs Java or the V8 engine runs JavaScript.
+  The Dart VM is the runtime engine that runs Dart code during devlopment on native (non-web) platforms with JIT.
-  A smart engine that takes Dart code, compiles it into machine code, and runs it — handling all the behind-the-scenes stuff like memory and performance.
+  The Dart VM reads the code -> JIT compiles it -> Runs code inside isolates -> Provides core runtime features -> Interacts with the OS.
 - Why may some libraries be unavailable in web or natively?
   Some Dart libraries are unavailable on web or native because the underlying platform doesn’t support the same features or system access.
 - How to check whether [Dart] supports a library on the platform it compiles on?
-  Some libraries don’t exist on every platform because:
-    The browser can’t access files or system processes.
-    The native VM doesn’t have browser features like the DOM.
-  You can check support using:
-    bool.fromEnvironment('dart.library.io') or conditional imports.
+  Why not work on web:
+    Browsers can't access the file system
+    Browsers can't open raw network sockets
+    Browsers can't run native code
+    Browsers can't access OS features
+    Browsers can't start threads freely
+    Browsers can't use system hardware directly
+  Why not work on native platforms:
+    Native platforms don't have the DOM
+    Native platforms don't have browser APIs
+    Native platforms don't have Javascript environment
+    Native platforms don't have HTML rendering
+    Native platforms don't have web-specific networking (CORS, fetch, etc.)